mcmillanpl/Technical-Writing-Portfolio/README.md

 As a strategic bridge between engineering, marketing, and legal teams, I don’t just document products; I own the documentation lifecycle.
 From architecting Jekyll and MadCap Flare environments to designing product roadmaps and prototypes, I ensure that technical content serves as a strategic asset that accelerates user adoption and meets rigorous industry standards.

+> For case studies on how I leverage my skill set to drive business value, visit the [Case Studies](./case-studies.md) page.

 ---

 ## Technical Documentation & Strategy